hope366/Lizzie-improvements/README.md

  Resolves an issue where uppercase .SGF and .GIB files could not be loaded.

-### <nickname> before the engine command
+### "<nickname>" before the engine command

- By adding <arbitrary description> to the beginning of the engine command, it is possible to freely edit the items at the time of engine switching.
+ By adding "<arbitrary description>" to the beginning of the engine command, it is possible to freely edit the items at the time of engine switching.

 ### Toggle large winrate graph by mouse click of center button